Education symposiums, workshops,

-Provides the opportunity to explore issues, themes, and strategies for students of all ages on the Autism Spectrum, focusing on those with High Functioning Autism/Aspergers.
+This symposium provides the opportunity to explore issues, themes, and strategies for students of all ages on the Autism Spectrum.
 It is intended for mainstream classroom teachers, administrators, special education personnel, and others who work with children and youth on the spectrum.
-The symposium will clarify terminology, discuss IEPs and advocacy, and focus particularly on specific strategies for K-12 students in mainstream classrooms.
-The goal is to enhance teachers’ understanding and effective instruction for students on the spectrum.
+The course will explore issues for older children and young adults, including transitioning to college and career, dating and relationships, and other "real life" realities and challenges.
+This course is not contingent on having attended the previously-offered "Autism in the Classroom" symposium.
 This course is a week-long symposium comprised of a series of presentation sessions during both the morning and afternoon, Monday through Friday.

 - Designed for educators at all levels

-- Earn CEUs - 30 contact hours or 3 CEUs available (6 hours per day)
+- Earn CEUs - 35 contact hours; or 3.5 CEUs available (7 hours per day)

 - Application fee: $25

-- Course for credits: $1050
+- Course for credits: $1080

 - Summer administration fee: $20